Pre-Employment Drug Testing: A Worker’s Guide in 2025

 Companies want to hire the best job applicant for the role that their company has open.
 However, judging a candidate only based on their CV and interview may miss crucial details about their past or lifestyle.
-However, some jobs don’t require a drug test at all.
+However, some regular jobs that don't drug test.

 Depending on the company, these requirements may differ.
 Pre-employment drug screening includes testing for various drugs and can assist in the hiring process to confirm that an applicant is fit for an organization.